FordLabs/peoplemover/ui/README.md

+# PeopleMover UI
+This is the web UI for PeopleMover.

 ## Building

 ### Getting Started
-This is the web UI for PeopleMover.
-To find out more about the back-end server, visit the [PeopleMover Server](https://github.com/FordLabs/PeopleMover) repository.

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Built with